 As part of the online application, the applicant needs to prepare the following:

-The Nurse Educator Program admits students twice a year:
+The Nursing Leadership Program admits students twice a year:

 Students accepted into the program are required to be computer literate and either own or have regular access to a computer with a CD writer and high-speed Internet access.
-Nurse Educator students are required to purchase a microphone and webcam for their computers.
+Students are required to purchase a microphone and webcam for their computers.
 Additional expenses include the purchase of textbooks at approximately $800.00 plus per year.